Exchange to La Trobe

 - Lodge your application with all supporting documents:

-- One academic reference form
+- One academic reference form or recommendation letter

 - A personal statement: one page about why you would like to study on exchange at La Trobe.

 - An official academic transcript from your home university (if it isn't in English, submit an English translation).